Douglas Fir Trail Project

 When did the south parking lot close to the public, and how long will it remain closed?

-The gravel part of the south parking lot will be temporarily closed for staging and equipment storage during the construction starting from September 2025 This closure is expected to last about 16 months, potentially into late 2026 if there are delays.
+The gravel part of the south parking lot will be temporarily closed for staging and equipment storage during the construction starting from September 2025.
+This closure is expected to last until late fall 2026.
 Also, part of the Bow River regional pathway will need to close temporarily during construction for access.
 Signs will be posted in advance to notify park users.

 Are there alternative parking options?